Ontario Disability Support Program (ODSP) increases are inadequate

 Avatar photo

-The Ontario Disability Support Program (ODSP) is managed by the Ministry of Children, Community and Social Services governed by the ODSP Act.
+The Ontario Disability Support Program (ODSP) is managed by the Ontario government’s Ministry of Children, Community and Social Services (MCCSS) governed by the ODSP Act.
+It is the largest MCCSS program.

-Since 1995, ODSP has continued to fall further and further behind multiple poverty line measures including Canada’s official Market Basket Measure (MBM) and the Low Income Measure (LIM-AT) as well as inflation.
+Since 1995, ODSP has continued to fall further and further behind multiple poverty line measures including Canada’s official Market Basket Measure (MBM) and the Low Income Measure (LIM-AT).

 Recipients of social assistance programs have worse health outcomes than non-recipients and lack of priority for Ontarians living in poverty is costly for our healthcare system.